 - Offering mentorship and direction to project managers and their teams

 Program managers need the ability to think big.
 Unlike folks who get tied up in the minutiae and tasks required to get across the finish line, program managers look beyond the finish line.
-They are forward thinkers who inspire, motivate, and rally an organization behind a greater cause.
+They are forward thinkers who inspire, motivate, and rally an organization behind a more significant cause.

 What is project management?

-Project management is the better-known sibling of program management.
+Project management involves planning, guiding, and monitoring tasks to ensure successful execution.
 Like program management, project management ties back to your organization’s goals.
 But unlike a program, a project doesn’t last forever — it’s clear, organized, and quantifiable.

 - Start and end dates